Department of Tacna: History

-Pre-Columbian period

-There is evidence of the presence of a very early culture that goes back almost 10 000 years.
+There is evidence of the presence of a very early culture that goes back almost 10,000 years.
 The archaeological investigations in the region have proven that a civilization dwelt in this zone in the Stone Age.
 The Toquepala Caves (7630 BC) and Abrigo de Caru (6240 BC) belong to this age.
 There are other sites such as Girata Complex, Mullini, and Queñavichinca, where investigations have not been concluded.

 Spanish period

 The first groups of Spanish conquerors arrived in the region in 1535.
 These groups were formed by members of the Almagro expedition, organised to conquer Chile.
 During this time, the city of Tacna was called Villa San Pedro de Tacna.
 In 1615 and 1784 Tacna experienced violent earthquakes, and many towns were reduced to ruins.
 However, they were rebuilt in the same locations as before.

 Republican period

 Tacna has a seat of honour in the emancipation process.
 In 1811, Francisco Antonio de Zela made the first declarations in favour of a libertarian administration from Tacna.
 Once the Peruvian independence struggle was well under way, the heroism of this city was honoured by the revolutionary government's proclamation to promote it to the rank of villa in 1823.
 On 26 May 1828, President José de La Mar promulgated a law passed by Congress by which the city of Tacna was given the title of Ciudad Heroica (Heroic City).

-The administrative divisions before the war against Chile were as follows: